apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Rep. Angie Craig becomes latest Democrat urging Biden to drop out**
+**Keir Starmer says scrapping UK’s Rwanda migrant deportation plan**

-You can read more about it [here](https://www.axios.com/2024/07/06/angie-craig-biden-withdraw-minnesota-swing-district).
+You can read more about it [here](https://www.aljazeera.com/news/2024/7/6/keir-starmer-says-scrapping-uks-rwanda-migrant-deportation-plan).

 ## Requirements
 - Python 3.8